benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - **Next.js** capitalized on another one of React's renderers
-  - The ability to **render** to a string allowing for server-side rendering
+  - The ability to **render** to a string, allowing for server-side rendering
   - This was the "isomorphic React" revolution
   - The ability to render the same UI on the server as well as in the browser
 - Next actually started way back in 2016, focusing mainly on server-side rendering
   - It was created by Vercel's founder, Guillermo Rauch
-  - Although back then Vercel was called ZEIT
+  - Although back then Vercel was still called ZEIT
 - The simplified version of how it works is...
-  - The UI is rendered to a string on the server
+  - The UI is rendered to a string on the server & returned in the response
   - And then **"hydrated"** in the browser by attaching event handlers and such

 /////